 - You can see the Product is now Fruit and the Item is Banana.

 - Now, we want to change the Product to Vegetable.

 - When we make the selection for the product this will automatically clear the item for it.

-Related Content: How to Edit Drop-Down List in Excel (4 Basic Approaches)
+Related Content: How to Remove Used Items from Drop Down List in Excel

 2. Conditional Formatting to Highlight the Mismatched List in Excel

 We can highlight the wrong entry and make it easier to understand the data.
 We are using a combination of VLOOKUP, ISERROR, INDEX, and MATCH functions for the condition.
 For this, let’s follow the procedure down.

 - Select the cell, which has the dependent drop-down list.
 So, we select cell E5.

 - Next, go to the Home tab and select New Rule from the Conditional Formatting drop-down menu under the Styles group.

 - This will open the New Formatting Rule dialog box.